-This oven baked frittata recipe is so easy to make!
-Made with sweet potatoes, breakfast sausage, spinach and plenty of eggs, this is a delicious healthy breakfast skillet for you and your family.
+Sweet Potato Sausage Frittata – EASY to make, healthy, and versatile.
+Made in a cast iron skillet with sweet potatoes, breakfast sausage, spinach and plenty of eggs, this is a delicious healthy breakfast, lunch, or dinner for you and your family.
 Whole30 and Paleo too!

 This sweet potato sausage frittata recipe is an easy meal that can be served any time of the day!
 With only a few fresh ingredients, this savory breakfast is filling and satisfying with plenty of protein and healthy fats.

 Frittatas are my new favorite way to make breakfast or dinner.
 They are extremely versatile so you can use whatever you have on hand to make frittatas.
 Get creative!

 The best part is, they are so simple.

 You basically just cook up all your ingredients, like veggies and meats, and pour the whisked eggs over the mixture.
 Pop the skillet in the oven, and bake.
 I enjoy making this recipe ahead for the coming week.
 The frittata slices taste just as good reheated or at room temperature.

 If you are gluten free, dairy free, Whole30 compliant, or Paleo this recipe is for YOU!
 It’s made with simple, real food ingredients so there is no guessing.
 Let’s get to cooking!